-Today, about 40 percent of pregnancy terminations in the United States are carried out via medication.
-More and more women are going through the abortion process isolated at home and alone, with little medical oversight.
+Today, over half of pregnancy terminations in the United States are carried out via medication .
+More and more women are going through the abortion process isolated at home and alone , with little medical oversight.
 What’s also changing, though, is that women who have begun a medicated abortion process have a chance to change their minds.
 The Abortion Pill Rescue Network, or APRN is a hotline that connects women to a global team of more than 1,000 doctors who can prescribe safe and effective medicine to help reverse a medication abortion and salvage a woman’s pregnancy, even after she has ingested an abortion-inducing drug.

 Few women know about the option to reverse a medical abortion, which may be in part because few physicians and nurse practitioners are educated in abortion pill reversal.
 But it’s important that women be informed of all their options for their moments of crisis, whether in the middle of the day or the middle of the night.